Prateek-Sharma-87/Multiple-Classification-Algorithms/README.md

-# Loan Classification (whether 'Paid Off' or 'In Collection') is performed using Multiple Classification Algorithms (K Nearest Neighbor(KNN), Decision Tree, Support Vector Machine & Logistic Regression) to find the best algorithm for the specific dataset ustilizing various accuracy evaluation methods (Jaccard Similarity Score, F-score and Log Loss) while tuning the 'Hyperparameters' and visualizing both the data and results via 'Matplotlib' and 'Searborn'
+Loan Classification (whether 'Paid Off' or 'In Collection') is performed using Multiple Classification Algorithms to find the best algorithm for the specific dataset ustilizing various accuracy evaluation methods while tuning the 'Hyperparameters' and visualizing both the data and results

+Classification Algorithms Explored: K Nearest Neighbor(KNN), Decision Tree, Support Vector Machine & Logistic Regression Accuracy evaluation methods used: Jaccard Similarity Score, F-score and Log Loss Visualization libraries used: 'Matplotlib' and 'Searborn'